egelmex/TinkerWeb/_posts/2014-01-25-SOS-radio-week.md

 tags: []
 ---

-The SOS Radio Week is an annual week of fund raising by amature radio enthusiasts to ain the  [Royal National Lifeboat Institution](http://www.rnli.org.uk/) (RNLI) and has raised over £15,000 for the institution in the past 5 years.
+The SOS Radio Week is an annual week of fund raising by amateur radio enthusiasts to ain the  [Royal National Lifeboat Institution](http://www.rnli.org.uk/) (RNLI) and has raised over £15,000 for the institution in the past 5 years.
 On Saturday 25th January 2014 some